Home Warranty for Rental Property: Landlord Benefits, Costs & Best Plans

 Pincher's Pro Tip

-Home warranty premiums are tax-deductible as a rental property operating expense under IRS Schedule E. This can reduce your effective cost by 22–37% depending on your tax bracket, significantly improving the cost-benefit equation.
+Home warranty premiums are tax-deductible as a rental property operating expense under IRS Schedule E. This can reduce your effective cost by 22 to 37% depending on your tax bracket.
+See our full guide on home warranty tax deductibility for documentation requirements.

 Compare Home Warranty Options in Ohio